Andy Kirk (footballer)

-Andrew Robert Kirk (born 29 May 1979) is a Northern Irish professional football coach and former player who was previously the caretaker manager of Scottish Premiership club St Johnstone.
+Andrew Robert Kirk (born 29 May 1979) is a Northern Irish professional football coach and former player who is the manager of Brechin City.

 Kirk played for Glentoran, Heart of Midlothian, Boston United, Northampton Town, Yeovil Town, Dunfermline Athletic and Alloa Athletic.
 He was also capped by Northern Ireland.

 He began his managerial career with Hearts Women before joining Brechin City in 2021.
 Kirk left Brechin in November 2023 to assist Craig Levein at St Johnstone.